jupyter-book/thebe/docs/examples/pythreejs-example.rst

 =================

 Thebe can display output from pythreejs_.
-The `examples <https://pythreejs.readthedocs.io/en/stable/examples/>`_ are taken from the pythreejs documentation and are licensed BSD 3 Clause.
+The `examples <https://pythreejs.readthedocs.io/en/stable/examples/>`_ are taken from the pythreejs documentation and are licensed under the BSD 3-Clause License.

 .. _pythreejs: https://github.com/jupyter-widgets/pythreejs